sethbunke/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 118).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving in both directions on the first track.

+Multiple data sets were generated and tested for their accuracy.
+Generating the data was one of the most difficult parts of this project as the keyboard controls would tend to "lag" precipitating my over-compensating in the driving and when the "lag" would catch up the vehicle to go off the road.

 For details about how I created the training data, see the next section.